zuzannna/CoffeeFlavors/README.md

 ## Usage

 There are two ways to use functions in this repo.
 The first use case applies to a situation when you want to quickly tag a few notes.
-When you call the following function in the terminal from <code>/CoffeeFlavors/src</code>directory:
+When you call the following function in the terminal from <code>/CoffeeFlavors/</code>directory:

-    python coffee_flavors.py
+    python src/coffee_flavors.py

-and type in your note, e.g.:
+and once a message <code>Enter the sentence:</code> appears type in your note, e.g.:

     Sweet grapefruit, lemon-lime and fruit punch with citric, tartaric acidity and a heavy mouthfeel.